sofia-dominguezc/Music-transcription/README.md

 Model to predict musical pitch from a song's audio implemented in pytorch.

-I built this as a personal project to solve a non-trivial machine learning task that requires larger amounts of data.
+I built this as a personal project to solve an interesting machine learning task that requires large amounts of data.

 Inspiration/baseline: <a href="https://projects.iq.harvard.edu/files/kakade/files/1611-09827-2017.pdf">Learning Features of Music from Scratch</a>

 ## Methodology

-The processing pipeline begins by applying the <a href="https://en.wikipedia.org/wiki/Constant-Q_transform">Constant-Q transform</a> to the raw audio signal.
+Pre-processing consists of applying the <a href="https://en.wikipedia.org/wiki/Constant-Q_transform">Constant-Q transform</a> to the raw audio signal.
 This produces a spectrogram representation that behaves more uniformly across different pitch ranges, making it better suited for musical analysis.

 The resulting spectrogram is divided into short one-second segments.
 Each of these segments is first passed through a shallow convolutional encoder that extracts a compact representation of the frequency patterns, and these encoded sequences are then processed with a transformer model applied along the time dimension to extract temporal information.
 Finally, a small feed-forward network maps the model's output to note predictions over time.